JoshuaDoes/ppmAudio/README.md

 ## Getting and using ppmAudio

 At this moment in time, releases will not be uploaded.
-You may either build it yourself or ask me directly for a build (only if on Windows).
+You must build it yourself for now.

 ## What does it do?